 My “calling” happened when I was about 20.
 At the time I was an art student in Chicago.
 In those days I thought that all I wanted to do was study art, make paintings, get recognition for them, and hopefully get a cool job somewhere teaching to college kids.
 I was very committed.
 I had my own painting studio and took the pursuit of art very seriously.
 I was also a recovering addict at the time and had taken up practices like meditation to help me cultivate spirituality.
 At that point I was sober for about 5 years.
 In general, I thought I was pretty cool and had a good life planned out.
 What I didn’t know is that I was about to get my world rocked by an elderly Macedonian nun.

-The world-rocking took place when one of my professors showed our class a BBC documentary about Mother Teresa.
+The world-rocking took place when one of my professors showed our class a 1986 documentary about Mother Teresa.
 The class was about mysticism and the professor was introducing us to Mother Teresa’s work as an example of mystical Christianity.
 In one part of the film, they showed Mother Teresa and her nuns – the Missionaries of Charity – helping a group of spastic children in Beirut during the war with Isreal.
 They showed the nuns coming in fearlessly rescuing the children, picking them up from their cribs and beds, holding them, loving them, and sharing incredibly deep, steady loving energy with the terrified suffering little beings.
 Along with the footage was Mother Teresa’s voice-over.
 These are the words that changed my life forever.

 Small things with great Love….